Asylum (Kiss album)

-Asylum is the thirteenth studio album by the American rock band Kiss, released on September 16, 1985.
+Asylum is the thirteenth studio album by American rock band Kiss, released on September 16, 1985.
 The album marked a continuation of the glam metal sound of the preceding album Animalize.

 Recording

 Asylum is the first album to feature lead guitarist Bruce Kulick as an official band member.
-Kulick had replaced former guitarist Mark St. John on some tracks on the previous album Animalize (1984), during the latter's absence due to reactive arthritis.
+Kulick had replaced former guitarist Mark St. John on two tracks on the previous album Animalize (1984), during the latter's absence due to reactive arthritis.
 Subsequently, Kulick filled St. John's spot on most segments of the Animalize tour.
 This new lineup of Paul Stanley, Gene Simmons, Eric Carr, and Kulick would last until Carr's death in November 1991, while Kulick would stay with the band until the reunion of the original lineup in 1996.

+The song "Love's a Deadly Weapon" credits Plasmatics members Rod Swenson and Wes Beech as it borrows heavily from their band's song "Party".
+The title and lyrics are however taken from a 1981 Kiss demo written by Paul Stanley that was officially released on the 40th Anniversary remaster of Creatures of the Night (1982).

+Another Plasmatics member Jean Beauvoir is also credited as songwriter and plays bass on at least two songs.

 Cover

 The album cover depicts the four band members with colored lips, mirroring the colors of the 1978 solo releases: red for Simmons, purple for Stanley, blue for Kulick (replacing Ace Frehley) and green for Carr (replacing Peter Criss).
 The placement of the band’s faces also mirrors 1979’s Dynasty cover: (clockwise from top left) Stanley, Simmons, Carr (replacing Criss), & Kulick (replacing Frehley).
 The artwork for the back cover is similarly stylised and colourful, depicting Kiss against a white background.
-The cover art of the remastered 1997 CD release of Asylum featured slightly altered, bolder colours than that of the original release.
+The cover art of the remastered 1998 CD release of Asylum featured slightly altered, bolder colours than that of the original release.